gbdev/pandocs/content/Video_Display.md

 **Bit7=1 - H-Blank DMA**

-The H-Blank DMA transfers 10h bytes of data during each H-Blank, ie. at LY=0-143, no data is transferred during V-Blank (LY=144-153), but the transfer will then continue at LY=00.
+The H-Blank DMA transfers 10h bytes of data during each H-Blank, that is, at LY=0-143, no data is transferred during V-Blank (LY=144-153), but the transfer will then continue at LY=00.
 The execution of the program is halted during the separate transfers, but the program execution continues during the "spaces" between each data